-Located in the Turkish inland province of Denizli, Pamukkale is located nearby the spa town of Hierapolis, founded by the kings of Pergamom at the end of the 2nd century B.C.
+Located in the inland province of Denizli, Pamukkale in Turkey is located nearby the spa town of Hierapolis, founded by the kings of Pergamom at the end of the 2nd century B.C.
 It has a rich history as Hieropolis was once an important religious epicenter following the acceptance of Christianity by the emperor Constantine and his establishment of Constantinople (modern Istanbul) in 330 A.D.

 Today, remains of the ancient city include baths, temple ruins, a necropolis and a massive theatre.
 Pamukkale was formed when a spring with a high content of calcium bicarbonate cascaded over the edge of the mountain cliff, which cooled and hardened leaving white-coloured calcium deposits and aquamarine mineral-rich water.